vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 ![image](/assets/2026-01-22/010.png)

-## Prepare the Screen
+## Add an order number variable

-The order number is stored in a variable.
-To process the signature, we must place the drawing area control into a group and name the group `SignGroup`.
+To make our demo app a little more realistic, let's pretend like the purpose of the signature is to sign off on an order.
+So, we create a new `OrderNo` variable and store a random number in it.
+This represents the order number of the order that the user must sign off on.

 ![image](/assets/2026-01-22/020.png)

-## Processing the Drawing
+## Process the drawing

 To process a drawing, we use a universal function.
 Peakboard offers several Building Blocks to process the screenshot of a group.
 Our group `SignGroup` consists of only one control: the drawing area control.
 For uploading the signature, we use the Peakboard Hub file system to store it.
 However, we could also choose different destinations like SharePoint or email (see the right area of the screenshot).
 If necessary, we can pass the signature to an external, generic API using Base64 encoding to submit the image for processing.